ianxm/gimp-comic-book/readme.md

     If we enlarge it at the beginning we shrink it back to its original size at the end.

-    Then we go through `Blur Cycles` steps of blurring and sharpening the image.
-The overall effect is to reduce noise, which is especially problematic in low light photos, but higher values quickly lead to blurry results so use this sparingly.

     The next thing we do to the image is to lighten it.
 We apply `curves` and then a `softglow` filter.
 We skip both of these if the `lightness` parameter was set to zero.
 The `curves` operation